Mary Poppins (film): Home media

-Mary Poppins was released in the early 1980s on VHS, Betamax, CED and LaserDisc.
-The first version released in December 1980 features a VHS cover of Mary Poppins flying with her umbrella.
+Mary Poppins was released in the early 1980s on several home media formats, Betamax, CED and LaserDisc and VHS.
+The first VHS release in December 1980 features a cover with Mary Poppins flying with her umbrella.
 The second release in November 1982 has a cropped image of Mary, Bert, and the Children from the "Stepintime" roof dance fireworks scene, while the third release on November 6, 1985, has a full-length picture on its cover.
 The fourth and final release, on October 4, 1988, as part of the Walt Disney Home Video collection, features the Penguin dance.
 On October 28, 1994, August 26, 1997, and March 31, 1998, it was rereleased three times as part of the Walt Disney Masterpiece Collection.
 In 1998, the film became Disney's first feature film released on DVD.
 On July 4, 2000, it was released on VHS and DVD as part of the Gold Classic Collection.
 On December 14, 2004, it had a 2-disc DVD release in a Digitally Restored 40th Anniversary Edition as well as its final issue in the VHS format.
 The film's audio track featured an "Enhanced Home Theater Mix" consisting of updated sound effects, improved fidelity and mixing, and some enhanced music (this version was also shown on its 2006–2012 ABC Family airings), but the DVD included the original soundtrack as an audio option.

 On January 27, 2009, the film was rereleased on DVD as a 45th anniversary edition, with more language tracks and special features (though the film's "Enhanced Home Theater Mix" was not included).
 Walt Disney Studios Home Entertainment released it on Blu-ray as the 50th Anniversary Edition on December 10, 2013.

 In February 2024, the British Board of Film Classification reclassified Mary Poppins from U to a PG due to Admiral Boom's use of the word "hottentot" to refer to the dancing chimney sweeps.